scipion-em/scipion-em-ccp4/README.md

-Programs from CCP4 used for model building in electronmicroscopy:
+PPrograms from CCP4 used for model building in electronmicroscopy:

   * coot
   * refmac